People's Pharmacy: More complaints about tinnitus after vaccination

 People’s Pharmacy: More complaints about tinnitus after vaccination

-Q. I received the COVID vaccine a few weeks ago.
+Q. I received the COVID-19 vaccine a few weeks ago.
 Ever since then, I’ve had tinnitus in my ears.
 Is this a possible side effect?
 Will it go away?

+“The tinnitus remains after six weeks with no end in sight.
+We would never know about this side effect (or others) but for publications like yours.”

 COVID-19 infection itself has been associated with tinnitus (International Journal of Audiology, March 22).
-In addition, pandemic lockdowns made it harder for some people with tinnitus to get support (Frontiers in Public Health, Nov.
+Additionally, pandemic lockdowns made it more difficult for some people with tinnitus to get support (Frontiers in Public Health, Nov.
 5).

 A. Topical diclofenac (Voltaren Arthritis Pain Gel) was approved for over-the-counter use a year ago.
 The Food and Drug Administration considers it appropriate for relieving osteoarthritis pain in joints like knees and hands (but not for spine, hips or shoulders).